Devansh7006/ToolKit/README.md

 # ⚡ Cyber Toolkit

-> A modular, GUI-based cybersecurity toolkit for network reconnaissance and analysis.
+> A modular, GUI-based cybersecurity toolkit powered entirely by FastAPI.

+---

 ## 🚀 Overview

 Cyber Toolkit is a lightweight yet powerful security tool designed to perform essential reconnaissance tasks through a clean web-based interface.

+Unlike traditional setups, this project runs **fully on the backend** — FastAPI serves both the API and the frontend UI.

 It combines multiple security utilities into a single dashboard, making it easy to scan networks, discover subdomains, enumerate directories, and download files — all from one place.

+---

 ## 🛠 Features